vmware-tanzu/cartographer-site/content/posts/health-rule-cron-job.md

   multiMatch:
     healthy:
       matchFields:
-        - key: 'status.lastSuccessfulTime'
+        - key: "status.lastSuccessfulTime"
-          operator: 'Exists'
+          operator: "Exists"
-        - key: 'status.lastScheduleTime'
+        - key: "status.lastScheduleTime"
-          operator: 'Exists'
+          operator: "Exists"
     unhealthy:
       matchFields:
-        - key: 'status.lastScheduleTime'
+        - key: "status.lastScheduleTime"
-          operator: 'DoesNotExist'
+          operator: "DoesNotExist"
 ```

-But as mentioned before, it's probably not a great health rule as we'd need a single successful job run from the
+But as mentioned before, it's probably not a great health rule as we'd need a single successful job run from the cronjob
-cronjob to get this marked as "healthy".
-And the template can't determine the difference between a CronJob that's
+to get this marked as "healthy".
+And the template can't determine the difference between a CronJob that's succeeded once
-succeeded once many years ago and one that has succeeded on the most recent attempt.
+many years ago and one that has succeeded on the most recent attempt.

 Where does this leave us?
 For the moment, we must understand the limits of Cartographer health rules and know that some
 resources aren't great candidates for health reporting.
 In the long run, as use cases for including these resources in